 What Studies Have Found

-A major study was done by Renee Dufault, a former FDA scientist, reported in a health journal that 9 of 20 samples of commercial HFCS had detectable levels of mercury.
+A major study published in 2009 by Renee Dufault, a former FDA scientist, reported in a health journal that 9 of 20 samples of commercial HFCS had detectable levels of mercury.
 Caustic soda, hydrochloric acid, alpha-amylase, glucoamylase, isomerase, filter aid, powdered carbon, calcium chloride, and magnesium sulfate are the ingredients to make HFCS.

 Another study conducted by the Institute for Agriculture and Trade Policy found 18 of 55 popular brand-name food and beverage products that listed HFCS as the first or second ingredient was found to contain it.